-Our work here is most related to the work of Pasula et al. (2003), who describe a first-order probabilistic model for citation segmentation and coreference.
+Our work here is most related to that of Pasula et al. (2003), who describe a first-order probabilistic model for citation segmentation and coreference.
 From the text of the citation, they extract the authors, title and publication type; (the rest of the citation is not explicitly segmented).
-They present the coreference performance of their model, and we reproduced those results in Table 2.
-In Marthi et al. (2003), their model is extended to include several more object classes (such as publication venues and publishers, however without experiments).
+The coreference performance of their model appears in Table 2.
+In Marthi et al. (2003), their model is extended to include several additional object classes (such as publication venues and publishers, however without experiments).
 In Milch et al. (2004), they further generalize by proposing a language for expressing first-order predicate logic for reasoning with unknown objects.
 Our work differs by several modeling choices: conditional instead of generative training, undirected instead of directed graphical models, identity uncertainty by graph partitioning (potentially with entity attributes also) instead of similarity to induced entities alone.